-- 1. THAT in the first instance, monitoring of consented activities in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
+- 1. THAT in the first instance, monitoring of consented activities in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
 THAT the Company expedites the plugging and abandonment of the Waihapa-7A well. - 3.
-THAT as injection has commenced in the vicinity of the Waihapa-D wellsite that a groundwater bore be installed to monitor groundwater quality. - 4.
+THAT prior to the commencement of any further injection at the Waihapa-D wellsite that a groundwater bore be installed to monitor groundwater quality. - 4.
 THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 5.
-THAT the option for a review of resource consents in June 2020, as set out in the respective consent conditions not be exercised.
+THAT the option for a review of resource consents in June 2021, as set out in the respective consent conditions not be exercised.